patrikbraborec/emitbase-core/README.md

 # Emitbase Core

-Emitbase is an open-source tool for declarative alerts and notifications.
+Emitbase is an open-source tool for programmatic alerts and notifications.

 ## Introducing Emitbase 0.0.1-alpha 🚀